meshcloud/meshcloud-docs/docs/meshstack.how-to.get-started-building-blocks.md

 ### Dependencies

-Optionally, a user can specify relationships between the Building Blocks, making sure that Building Blocks designated as “pre-requisites” are assigned to the Tenant prior to assignment of the that current Building Block.
-By chaining the Building Blocks it is possible to use Building Block outputs as inputs for the dependant Building Block.
+Optionally, a user can specify relationships between the Building Blocks, making sure that Building Blocks designated as “prerequisites” are assigned to the Tenant prior to assignment of the current Building Block.
+By chaining the Building Blocks it is possible to use Building Block outputs as inputs for the dependent Building Block.

 ### Input